isb-cgc/readthedocs/docs/source/sections/workshop/BQ_SQL_tut_v2.rst

       z DESC

-The results are ordered by Z score
+The results from this query are ordered by Z score

-After we've run a query, there's some options.
-On the upper right side of the returned results, we can download the table, or save it as a BigQuery table!
+After running a query, there are several options in the bottom **Results** panel.
+You can get an "Explanation" of how the query was broken into multiple Stages, the number of input and outputs from each stage, and the amount of time spent reading, computing, etc.  In addition, you can Download or Save the Results in various ways, including as a new BigQuery Table.
+If your query will return a large number of results, you may need to click on the **Show Options** button to the right of the **Run Query** button and specific a "Destination Table" and then turn on the "Allow Large Results" option.

 Making Summary Tables
 ---------------------